MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Overview_Tab.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: The Overview tab lets you quickly scan visuals that tell you how your campaigns are doing.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Monitor your account with the Overview tab

 The Overview tab lets you quickly scan visuals that tell you how your campaigns are doing.
-Through customizable tiles and a dashboard experience, the Overview tab makes it easy to find out what works and what doesn’t so that you can optimize your campaigns to meet your goals.
+Through customizable tiles and a dashboard experience, the Overview tab makes it easy to find out what works and what doesnâ€™t so that you can optimize your campaigns to meet your goals.

 - **Add tiles**